bit-bots/bitbots_main/bitbots_docs/docs/manual/hardware/imu_dxl.rst

 RS485/TTL selection
 ===================

-R1 and R2 should not be populated if RS485 is used to communicate with the board.
+R1 and R2 should not be populated, if RS485 is used to communicate with the board.
-They must be installed if TTL is used.
+They must be installed, if TTL is used.

 Register Table